 Sponsored vs Self-Sponsored Cadetships

 Sponsored cadetships are funded in part or in full by a shipping company.
 The company pays college fees, provides sea service berths on their vessels, and offers a training allowance.
 In return, cadets typically commit to a period of service with that company after qualification.
-Major shipping companies — tanker operators, container lines, bulk carrier fleets — run structured cadetship programmes year-round.
+Major shipping companies, tanker operators, container lines, bulk carrier fleets, run structured cadetship programmes year-round.

 Self-sponsored cadets fund their own college fees and secure sea service independently by applying to shipping companies directly or through crewing agencies.
 This route offers more flexibility but requires more planning, networking, and personal financial investment.
-Some self-sponsored cadets receive a higher salary once they secure sea time, as companies are not subsidising their education.
+Some self-sponsored cadets recieve a higher salary once they secure sea time, as companies are not subsidising their education.

 STCW Basic Safety Training: Your First Requirement